-We have repeatedly published work photographed by this excellent photographer, Adrià Goula, the below work is more personal and will be presented on Thursday in Barcelona in Kowasa Gallery in an exhibition titled "Murmurs i compressions".
+We have repeatedly published work photographed by this excellent photographer, Adrià Goula.
+The work below is more personal and will be presented on Thursday in Barcelona at Kowasa Gallery in an exhibition titled "Murmurs i compressions".
 An exhibition that runs until November 3rd and that you can not miss.

 This exhibition brings together two collections, Murmurs and compressions, showing different ways of talking about the same thing: the aesthetics of complexity.
-On one side through the Euclidean forms the walls photographed frontally, and secondly through the organic forms squashed animals on the roads.
-In both cases, some figures are generated on a background remembered that define the boundaries of complex net textures.
-A set with a formal coherence obtained from the dynamics that have generated: physical events have shaped these objects without any formal intent but with the persistent and systematic friction over time.
-Texture, geometry and tonal range, are the elements that these photographs attempt to create images that vibrate between the abstract and the figurative.
+On one side, through the Euclidean forms of the walls photographed frontally, and secondly through the organic forms of squashed animals on the roads.
+In both cases, some figures are generated on a background remembered that defines the boundaries of complex net textures.
+A set with formal coherence is obtained from the dynamics that have generated it: physical events have shaped these objects without any formal intent but with the persistent and systematic friction over time.
+Texture, geometry and tonal range are the elements that these photographs attempt to create images that vibrate between the abstract and the figurative.

 Venue: Kowasa Gallery C/Mallorca, 235.
 Barcelona.
 SP.